ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Chain of Thieves

 The forkers, rather than accepting responsibility, proclaimed that this new "Classic" thing was trouble; it was an attack on Ethereum by Bitcoin Maximalists, an empty protest chain, a zombie that would disappear in short order, even a "chain of thiefs".
-ETC was many things, but definitely _not_ legitimate, and nobody that supported Ethereum could honestly support Ethereum Classic; _that_ was heresy.
+ETC was many things, but definitely _not_ legitimate, and nobody that supported Ethereum™ could honestly support Ethereum Classic; _that_ was heresy.

 For many, those responsible for Ethereum Classic were "crazies", "baddies", or worse, and they had to pay for their crimes.
 Much of this post-fork animosity was captured at the time by commenters, but to avoid picking at scabs, we strongly advise against *Duck Duck Go*ing the title of this section.